Berowra Valley National Park

 Muogamarra Nature Reserve

-Muogamarra Nature Reserve is only open to the public for 6 weeks every year, around spring time.
+Muogamarra Nature Reserve is only open to the public for 6 weeks every year, around spring time for pre-booked tours only.
+The dates for the 2025 Open Season are from Saturday 9 August to Sunday 14 September.

 Due to the sensitive nature of the reserve, access is restricted at other times to approved educational and research activities only.